Skip to content

 Final Wrap-up

-For obtaining a fully functional bootloading process, make sure that you have accomplished the following:
+To achieve a fully functional bootloading process and understand its key principles, ensure you have accomplished the following: